10 Unhelpful Responses Christians Give to Victims of Emotional and Narcissistic Abuse

 Narcissists may even admit to some mistakes or ask for prayer that God will change them; however, the narcissistic abuser is often not seeking change or mutual reconciliation.
 Their goal is to get their spouse back under their control.

-The abusive cycle of love bombing, devaluing, and withholding something important has likely played out many, many times in the marriage, and now the victim sees through the dramatic displays of affection, crocodile tears, and the sudden flurry of altruistic behaviors.
-The victim is also now aware that all of that is not genuine but a part of the abusive cycle.
+The abusive cycle of love bombing, devaluing, and withholding something important has likely played out many times in the marriage, and now the victim sees through the dramatic displays of affection, crocodile tears, and the sudden flurry of altruistic behaviors.
+The victim is now aware that all of that is not genuine but a part of the abusive cycle.
 It’s important to know that a victim’s refusing to “work it out” doesn’t necessarily indicate unforgiveness or bitterness.

 “Marriage is a reflection of Christ’s relationship with the church.
 If you leave the marriage, you poorly reflect Christ to the world and ruin your testimony.”